-I currently have the Chase Sapphire Preferred, Freedom Unlimited, Freedom, and Chase Ink Business Cash.
-These four cards see about 90% of my spend unless I am taking advantage of a promotion from another card.
-All four of them are keepers because they are useful for my spending needs.
-Plus, I have not seen any offers from Chase lately that will nicely complement my quartet.
+I currently have the Chase Sapphire Preferred, Freedom Unlimited, and Chase Ink Business Cash.
+These three cards garner about 90% of my spend unless I am taking advantage of a promotion from another card.
+All of them are keepers because they are useful for my spending needs.
+Plus, I have not seen any offers from Chase lately that will nicely complement my trifecta.
 Therefore, I do not need to care about the Chase 5/24 Rule.

 I Do Not Apply for Credit Cards Frivolously

-Furthermore, my most recent credit application was for my Chase Freedom back in March 2019.
-And I am currently at 1/24.
+Furthermore, my most recent credit application was for my Amex Hilton Surpass in September 2020.
+And I am currently at 2/24.
 This is because applying for a new credit card is a decision that I must honestly think about before acting.
 Such deliberation often makes me resist applying

-The bottom line is that I am content with the seven credit cards I have.
+The bottom line is that I am content with the six credit cards I have.

 Other Issuers Have Great Offers Too

-An example of this is the Chase Sapphire Reserve and the American Express Platinum Card.
-Both cards have different earning structures, perks, and sign-up bonuses.
-But they have similar annual fees.
+Consider the Chase Sapphire Reserve and the American Express Platinum Card.
+Both have different earning structures, perks, and sign-up bonuses.
+But they have the same annual fee.
 A prospective cardholder who is worried about the Chase 5/24 Rule might apply for the Sapphire Reserve over the Platinum Card.
-But they might find that the Sapphire Reserve is not right for them.
-Or they might find that they wanted to earn MR points and missed out on a valuable sign-up bonus because they forgot about the Platinum Card.
+But they might find that the Sapphire Reserve is not right for them in the long run.
+Or they might find that they wanted to earn MR points and missed out on a valuable sign-up bonus because they passed on the Platinum Card.

 In the example above, the cardholder who chose the Sapphire Reserve over the Platinum Card would be missing out on a larger sign-up bonus, a different set of perks, and a different earning structure.
 And the cause of missing out on the Platinum Card’s offerings is the Chase 5/24 Rule.